 The mediator has no vested interest in the dispute.
 They are neutral and so they do not judge, evaluate or take sides during mediation.
-A mediator assists parties by facilitating discussion about the issues and will adopt a model designed to focus on the future of the parties and the resolution of the dispute.
+A mediator assists parties by facilitating discussion about the issues and will adopt a model designed to focus on the future and the resolution of the dispute.

 The simple answer is no, however in some cases parties may wish to engage a lawyer to provide them with legal advice throughout the process regarding any rights and obligations regarding terms of agreement.
-A mediator is impartial at all times and this means they cannot ethically provide the parties with independent legal advice even if they are a lawyer.
+A mediator is impartial at all times and this means they cannot provide the parties with independent legal advice even if they are a lawyer.
 If you decide that it is best for your lawyer or another professional advisor to attend mediation each party pays for their own associated costs.

 At Mediator Hub our accredited mediators are skilled in managing power imbalances and will modify the process to ensure all parties are comfortable raising issues and their interests in the dispute.
 The mediator will encourage all parties to hear each perspective and to negotiate in good faith.

-A friend or work colleague who you trust and who may offer support to you during mediation may be helpful.
-At Mediator Hub we permit parties to bring a support person other than a professional or specialist provided the other party agrees.
+A friend or family member who you trust and who may offer emotional support to you during mediation may be helpful.
+At Mediator Hub we permit parties to bring a support person other than a professional or specialist, provided the other party agrees.
 They will be asked to sign a confidentiality or non-disclosure agreement.
 It is not intended that they speak for you.
 If you need someone to speak for you, this a representative and you should seek a person with specialist qualifications and experience, for example a legal practitioner.